In the era of digital transformation, data is one of the most valuable assets that an organization can have. But what happens to all this information?

 No need to fret when your data is stored in data warehouses, CRM systems, or offline.
 Personas can help you organize and enrich your customer base even when you upload historical or offline data to Segment.
 Then, you can execute targeted and personalized marketing based on the synced information.

-What Will Your Business Gain from Using Segment Personas?
+What Can Your Business Gain from Using Segment Personas?

-Here are a few reasons you can benefit from Segment Personas.
+Here are a few examples of how you can benefit from Segment Personas.

 Know your users